alexandrnikitin/blog/_posts/2015-11-26-hoisting-in-net-explained.md

 ### Prelude

 [__"Hoisting"__][wiki-hoisting] is a compiler optimization that moves loop-invariant code out of loops. __"Loop-invariant code"__ is code that is [referentially transparent][wiki-reftransparency] to the loop and can be replaced with its values, so that it doesn't change the semantic of the loop.
-This optimization improves run-time performance by executing the code only once rather than at each iteration.
+This optimization improves runtime performance by executing the code only once rather than at each iteration.

 #### An example
 Let's take a look at the following code: